 Because they’re so simple and secure, they’re great for students.
 Whether you’re in school or off to Uni, their light design is great for slipping in your bag and carrying to class.
-And with lots of apps at your fingertips, not only will there be something to help you write that essay, but you’ll be able to download Netflix, Disney+ or Stadia to play your favourite films or games.
+And with lots of apps at your fingertips, not only will there be something to help you write that essay, but you’ll be able to download Netflix and Disney+ to watch your favourite films

 Whether you’re in the office or working from home, Chromebooks are a great desk staple.
 Because you save all your files on an online account in the Cloud, you can share links with other members of your team, so you can all work on a project together, in real time.
 They even come with Google Docs, Sheets and Slides for any projects or presentations.
 Or if you’d prefer to work with what you know, you can use Word, Excel® and PowerPoint® by logging in to your online Microsoft® Office account.